Degree project - Engineering

 - If the degree project is to be conducted abroad a Cooperation agreement must be filled in.
 Otherwise the insurance will not be valid.
 More information can be found under "Health care and Insurance".

 - The students must write a document that defines the goals of the degree project.
-This document must be approved by the examiner. (more information below)
+This document must be approved by the examiner and the supervisor(s) (more information below).

-Form for Degree project (new tab) (log in in the top right corner)
+Form for Degree projects (Course web LTH) (log in in the top right corner)

 The main purpose of the goal document is to ensure that the degree project has the potential to fulfil the requirements for a passing grade and that the students, supervisors, representatives from participating companies/organisations and the examiner are all in agreement, i.e. have shared expectations of the degree project and its results.